soulverteam/SoulverCore/README.md

 # SoulverCore

 SoulverCore is a Swift framework that lets you easily evaluate mathematical expressions.
 It powers the popular Mac notepad-calculator app [Soulver](https://soulver.app).
 It has a very simple API with sensible defaults, and is also quite customizable ("simple things are easy, complex things are possible").
-It has no dependencies & requires no special entitlements.

 ## Requirements